serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 **Note:** the `template-url` can be both: A simple Git repository link, as well as a nested directory structure within a Git repository (like we've seen above).

+### Print command to generate output of computed serverless.yml file

+Ever wondered what the computed values of your Serverless Variables look like?

+The new `serverless print` command makes it possible to inspect the computed `serverless.yml` file to see the completely resolved configuration file.

+This makes it easier to find bugs during Serverless Variables usage or plugin development.

+You can read more about it in our [CLI documentation](https://serverless.com/framework/docs/providers/aws/cli-reference/print/) for the `print` command.

 ### Configurable Authorizer Type

 Serverless v1.24 introduces a way to configure custom authorizers with the help of the the `type` property.